Br3y/Aubrey-Llanes-Lizardo/README.md

-# web-portfolio
+# My Personal Portfolio

-capstone-1 - frontend project for zuitt bootcamp
+- this will be my personal portfolio